A Sore Calamity and Soliloquy in Edmond’s Office in-situ installation, Hôtel van Eetvelde, Brussels

 “The kodak has been a sore calamity to us.
 The most powerful enemy that has confronted us, indeed.” — King Leopold’s Soliloquy, Mark Twain, 1905

-Inspired by Twain and departing from Art Nouveau’s entanglement with colonialism for this in-situ installation, Max Pinckers & Victoria Gonzalez-Figueras made photographs with a Kodak Brownie camera from the early 1900s, not of colonial atrocities in Congo but of locations in the city of Brussels that served as places of power during Leopold II’s ruling of Congo Free State, which facilitated the development of Art Nouveau in Belgium.
+Influenced by Twain and departing from Art Nouveau’s entanglement with colonialism for the in-situ installation A Sore Calamity, Pinckers & Gonzalez-Figueras made photographs with a Kodak Brownie camera from the early 1900s, not of colonial atrocities in Congo but of locations in the city of Brussels that served as places of power during Leopold II’s ruling of Congo Free State, which facilitated the development of Art Nouveau in Belgium.

 Soliloquy in Edmond’s Office (sound installation)